 International Law has been one of the key subjects studied at The Fletcher School of Law and Diplomacy since the founding of the School.
 This has never meant that economic, political (including military), social and other aspects of international affairs are neglected, but that the play of various policies in the international legal order is seen as a significant part of international affairs.
 The basic course for the Field is the course in Public International Law.
 Admission to that course requires the prior completion of the Fletcher course in the International Legal Order.
 To complete the Field, a student may take one of a wide variety of courses focusing on the structure of international organizations, trade, dispute resolution, human rights, international legal history, or other aspects of the international legal order as they affect current affairs.

 To further their knowledge of international law, students may choose from variety of courses focusing on issues such as:

 - human rights

 - peace operations

 - international trade

-The Public International Law field of study requires the completion of a minimum of three course credits from the list of electives below.
+The Public International Law Field of Study requires the completion of a minimum of three course credits from the list of electives below.

 We encourage you to download our course catalog to get a better understanding of Fletcher, our curriculum, and our students.